A preset is a collection of corrections applied in one step.

 The “1- DxO Standard” preset automatically applies a set of preliminary corrections.
 They are detailed in the corresponding chapters.

-* Slight Smart Lighting
+* Slight Smart Lighting to balance the light

 * HQ Noise Reduction